alex-bellon/wikipedia/README.md

 - [Digby Tatham-Warter](https://en.wikipedia.org/wiki/Digby_Tatham-Warter) - Digby got to him and said "Don't worry about the bullets, I've got an umbrella".
 He then escorted the chaplain across the street under his umbrella.
 When he returned to the front line, one of his fellow officers said about his umbrella that "that thing won't do you any good", to which Digby replied "Oh my goodness Pat, but what if it rains?"
 - [Ivan Renko](https://en.wikipedia.org/wiki/Ivan_Renko) - Ivan Renko was a fictitious Yugoslav basketball player created by Bobby Knight when he was the head coach for the Indiana University Hoosiers.
 - [Joseph Darby](https://en.wikipedia.org/wiki/Joseph_Darby_%28jumper%29) - a renowned jumper from the Black Country village of Netherton.
 He specialised in spring jumping (jumping starting from a stationary position) often using weights in his hands to help propel him.
+- [Pauli Murray](https://en.wikipedia.org/wiki/Pauli_Murray) - an American civil rights activist who became a lawyer, a women's rights activist, Episcopal priest, and author.
+Drawn to the ministry, in 1977 Murray was the first African-American woman to be ordained as an Episcopal priest, in the first year that any women were ordained by that church.
+- [Steve Shirley](https://en.wikipedia.org/wiki/Steve_Shirley) - a British information technology pioneer, businesswoman and philanthropist.
 - [The boy Jones](https://en.wikipedia.org/wiki/The_boy_Jones) - a British teenager who became notorious for breaking into Buckingham Palace multiple times between 1838 and 1841.
 - [Umarell](https://en.wikipedia.org/wiki/Umarell) - a term popular in Bologna referring specifically to men of retirement age who pass the time watching construction sites, especially roadworks – stereotypically with hands clasped behind their back and offering unwanted advice